lenra-io/docs/src/markdown/getting-started/deploy-app.md

 If you don't have a Lenra app yet, you can [create one](./create-project.html).

-Before deploying your app, you need to push to a git repository.
+Before deploying your app, you need to create a git repository for it.
-This repo have to be accessible from the internet, so you can use GitHub, GitLab, BitBucket or any other git hosting service.
+This repo will have to be accessible from the internet, you can use GitHub, GitLab, BitBucket or any other git hosting service.
 You can use a private repository, but you will need to follow [our dedicated guide](../guides/use-private-repository.html).

-Make sure your app is working in production mode locally (using [the Lenra CLI](./install.html)) before deploying it by running the next command in your app directory:
+Make sure your app is working in production mode locally (using [the Lenra CLI](./install.html)) before deploying it by running the following command in your app directory:

 ```bash
 # Build the app for production